 Import duties or custom duty tax may be applied to protect local production, to penalize the country of import, to penalize a product that would be sold below fair market value (anti-dumping), or simply as a source of government revenue.

-How are Customs Calculated?
+How is Customs Duty Calculated?

 Two variables determine whether customs duties apply: